JoeYves/Employee-Data-Sql-Portfolio/README.md

 # Employee-Data-Sql-Portfolio
 <hr>

 this repository is created to do data exploration on a dataset 'Employee Data'.
-As this is my first data exploration project, Here my emphasis is on actually cleaning dataset.
+Here my emphasis is on actually cleaning dataset.
 This dataset is downloaded from the internet randomly and I got it from unknown resource.
 It contains:

 *9 Columns* :
 - Emp_ID as Text